ScottSauers/Insider-Analysis/README.md

 Automatically parses SEC form 4 filings into a spreadsheet, given specific years of interest and a ticker or group of stocks based on a fundamental (e.g., all companies with under 25M market cap).
-Then, trains price change prediction models on this data.
+Trains then tests price change prediction models on this data.